 Mr. Filip's passion for music came about at a very young age, as he played the piano, church handbells and sang in the church choir all before starting 6th Grade Band.
 He started his band career in 6th Grade learning how to play the clarinet and become the director he is today.

 Mr. Filip has been the Director of Bands for Quinlan ISD since Fall 2005.
 While under the direction of Mr. Filip, the Quinlan Bands have reached new highs at contest and increased the band enrollment significantly.
 Mr. Filip holds memberships in several professional organizations including the Texas Music Educators Association, Association of Texas Small School Bands and the Texas Bandmasters Association.
 Mr. Filip also is on Faculty for the Stephen F. Austin State University Middle School Band Camp in June of every summer teaching Clarinet Masterclasses.

 Mr. Filip currently serves as an officer for the Association of Small School Bands Region 3 holding the position as Assistant Region Coordinator/Webmaster.
 Previously Mr. Filip served as Region Jazz Coordinator.
 He also serves as the ATSSB All-State Jazz Band Organizer every year during the Texas Music Educators Association Clinic and Convention.

 Mr. Filip studied Clarinet under Dr. Christopher Ayer at Stephen F. Austin State University where he earned his Bachelor's in Music Education with a concentration in Instrumental Music graduating Cum Laude.
 While at Stephen F. Austin State University he studied conducting privately with Mr. Fred J. Allen, Director of Bands.
-Mr. Filip played in the SFA Wind Ensemble, Lumberjack Marching Band, SFA Chamber Winds, Woodwind Ensembles and soloed in several recital settings.
+Mr. Filip was a member in the SFA Wind Ensemble, Lumberjack Marching Band, SFA Chamber Winds, Woodwind Ensembles and soloed in several recital settings.

 Mr. Filip has a background in Pro Audio Technologies.
 While at SFA, Marty was part of the Sound Engineer Team that was in charge of all music events at the university.
 He provided anything from recording, live sound, video and special lighting services for these events.
 He was also part of the team that rewired the music buildings two concert halls to be run from the same location, a old storage closet that the team converted into the new sound recording lab.